plenoptic-org/plenoptic/docs/tutorials/introductory_tutorial.md

 po.plot.imshow([lg(img), lg(2 * img)], vrange="auto1");
 ```

+Notice that not just the two plotted images but also their range (given in the title) are identical.

 Now let's go ahead and synthesize and visualize metamers for this model.
-This will look the same as before, except we're going to set the learning rate to a value slightly lower than the default, which allows us to find a better solution here.
+The code will look the same as before, except we're going to set the learning rate to a value slightly lower than the default, which allows us to find a better solution here.

 <div class='render-user render-presenter'>